NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Kizidhar Shuyookh.md

     desc: "`pf2:r`  "

   - name: "Sprout Shield"
-    desc: "`pf2:r`  **Trigger** An enemy hits the kizidhar shuyookh with a melee Strike\n**Requirements** The kizidhar shuyookh doesn't have a shield raised\n**Effect** The shuyookh can use Sculpt Wood to create a duskwood shield if they don't already have one.
+    desc: "`pf2:r`  **Trigger** An enemy hits the kizidhar shuyookh with a melee Strike\n\n**Requirements** The kizidhar shuyookh doesn't have a shield raised\n* * *\n\n**Effect** The shuyookh can use Sculpt Wood to create a duskwood shield if they don't already have one.
 The shuyookh then Raises their Shield.
 The circumstance bonus from the shield applies to their AC against the triggering attack."

 attacks:
   - name: ""